ArshiAAkhavan/ansible/Scylla/README.md

-Cassandra cluster
+Scylla cluster
 =========

-this is a playbook for deploying a cassandra cluster
+this is a playbook for deploying a Scylla cluster

 Requirements
 ------------